EnvirometriX Case Study: AI Workstations for Global Environmental Data Analysis

 Project Approach

-EnvirometriX and OpenGeoHub both observed that there is was a vast amount of legacy data on land use already publicly available, including observations of land cover, land use, soil properties and qualities.
+EnvirometriX and OpenGeoHub both observed that there was a vast amount of legacy data on land use already publicly available, including observations of land cover, land use, soil properties and qualities.
 However, this data is systematically under-used despite its value.
-They decided to try to integrate, harmonise and process this underused data using state-of-the-art machine learning algorithms to extract valuable information patterns and trends not immediately recognisable from ground observations and remote sensing data itself.
-Furthermore, their aim was to automate this process and open it to all interested users, so that its use can be accelerated and empower others to create their own, new open data.
+They decided to integrate, harmonise and process this underused data using state-of-the-art machine learning algorithms to extract valuable information patterns and trends not immediately recognisable from ground observations and remote sensing data itself.
+Furthermore, their aim was to automate this process and open it to all interested users, so that its use can be accelerated and empower others to create their own new open data.

 Project Results

-The end result of the collaboration was OpenLandMap - a data portal to the world's land use data, representing multiple environmental thematic fields, such as buildings and settlements, elevation and depth, geology and soils, land cover and land use, population distribution, water, physical infrastructure, climate, biodiversity and nature conservation.
+The end result of the collaboration was OpenLandMap — a data portal to the world's land use data, representing multiple environmental thematic fields such as buildings and settlements, elevation and depth, geology and soils, land cover and land use, population distribution, water, physical infrastructure, climate, biodiversity and nature conservation.

-The OpenLandMap platform provides access to spatial layers covering global land mass at spatial resolutions of 1-km, 250-m, 100-m, 30-m or finer; and is hosted by the OpenGeoHub foundation.
+The OpenLandMap platform provides access to spatial layers covering global land mass at spatial resolutions of 1-km, 250-m, 100-m, 30-m or finer, and is hosted by the OpenGeoHub foundation.
 Access to the spatial layers is possible via interactive visualisations and the aim is to continuously add new layers, to help different groups fill in gaps in existing data and improve FAIRness (Findable, Accessible, Interoperable, and Reusable) of the data.
-Learn more about OpenLandMap’s capabilities and uses by watching the video below.
+Learn more about OpenLandMap's capabilities and uses by watching the video below.

 The team's ultimate goal is to produce an analysis-ready (complete, consistent, current and correct) cloud-optimised data cube that is available unrestricted and through a federated approach.